 My Priority Pass is definitely the American Express Platinum benefit that I use the most, and it’s completely changed the way that I travel.
 I seriously can’t imagine flying without stopping in the American Express Platinum lounge first now.

 Where can you use your Canadian Platinum lounge benefit in Canada?
 How about the 24-hour SkyTeam Lounge in Vancouver (YVR)?

 Or the National Bank Lounge in Montreal (YUL)?

-Toronto (YYZ) has a whopping seven Priority Pass lounges—and you’ll be able to access all of them for free.
+Toronto (YYZ) has a whopping seven Priority Pass lounges—plus the American Express Lounge at Pearson—and you’ll be able to access all of them for free.

 You’re stepping up your travel game already.

 Amex Platinum Special Benefit #2: $200 Annual Travel Credit